Whooping cough immunisation

 Immunise your other children and family members

 Parents or older children in the family with whooping cough can easily pass it on to babies who are too young to have fully completed their immunisation course.
-Make sure you, your older children and extended family/whānau are up-to-date with immunisations.
+Make sure you, your older children, your baby's grandparents and extended family/whānau are up-to-date with immunisations.
+Encourage your family members to ask their family doctor about a whooping cough booster before your baby is born.

 Immunity from both having had the disease naturally, and immunisation, decreases over time so children need booster doses for longer-term protection and to decrease the spread to vulnerable babies.
 Children should have booster doses at the following ages: